 A proxabrush may be a good tool to remove food or debris from between the teeth.

 A dental water jet or oral irrigator can be used to remove food and debris from between the teeth, brackets, and wires.

-Be sure your child has his or her teeth cleaned every 6 months, or as often as recommended by your dentist.
+Be sure your child has his or her teeth cleaned every 6 months, or as often as advised by your dentist.

 Limit your child's sugar and starch intake, as debris left behind from these types of foods may turn into damaging acids.
 These promote tooth decay and cause white spots around the braces.

-Avoid hard or sticky snacks that may be hard to remove from the orthodontic equipment in your child's mouth.
+Don't eat hard or sticky snacks that may be hard to remove from the orthodontic equipment in your child's mouth.
 This includes hard foods, such as popcorn, pretzels, hard candy, nuts, and sticky foods, like chewing gum, caramel, and other chewy candy.
-Avoid chewing ice.
+Don't chew ice.

-Ask your dentist about prescription fluoride toothpaste or the application of a fluoride varnish around the braces to minimize white spots on the teeth after the braces come off.
+Ask your dentist about prescription fluoride toothpaste or the application of a fluoride varnish around the braces.
+This is done to minimize white spots on the teeth after the braces come off.